github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services.md

 To configure the role and trust in IAM, see the AWS documentation for ["Assuming a Role"](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role) and ["Creating a role for web identity or OpenID connect federation"](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_oidc.html).

-Edit the trust relationship to add the `sub` field to the validation conditions.
+Edit the trust policy to add the `sub` field to the validation conditions.
 For example:

 ```json{:copy}
 "Condition": {